 The exact cause of most vaginal cancers is not known.
-But scientists have found that it is associated with a number of other conditions described in “ What are the risk factors for vaginal cancer?”
-Research is now being done to learn more about how these risk factors cause cells of the vagina to become cancerous.
+But scientists have found that it is linked to a number of conditions described in Risk Factors for Vaginal Cancer Research is being done to learn more about how these risk factors cause cells of the vagina to become cancer.

 Research has shown that normal cells make substances called tumor suppressor gene products to keep from growing too rapidly and becoming cancers.
-High-risk HPV (human papilloma virus) types (like 16 and 18) produce 2 proteins (E6 and E7) that can interfere with the functioning of known tumor suppressor gene products.
+High-risk HPV (human papillomavirus) types (like 16 and 18) produce 2 proteins (E6 and E7) that can change the way known tumor suppressor gene products work.

-As mentioned in the section on risk factors, women exposed to diethylstilbestrol (DES) as a fetus (that is, their mothers took DES during pregnancy) are at increased risk for developing clear cell carcinoma.
+Women exposed to diethylstilbestrol (DES) as a fetus (that is, their mothers took DES during pregnancy) are at increased risk for developing clear cell carcinoma.
 DES also increases the likelihood of vaginal adenosis (gland-type cells in the vaginal lining rather than the usual squamous cells).
 Most women with vaginal adenosis never develop vaginal clear cell carcinoma.
-However, those with a rare type of adenosis (called atypical tuboendometrial adenosis) do have an increased risk of developing this cancer.
+Still, those with a rare type of adenosis called atypical tuboendometrial adenosis do have a higher risk of developing this cancer.